inbn/component-gallery/src/content/about.md

 ### Are Web Components components?

 [Web Components](https://www.webcomponents.org/introduction) are a collection of browser features and JavaScript APIs that allow developers to define custom elements by extending native HTML elements.
-Web Components aren't just another framework, they're a standardised way to build components that work across browsers and devices, without the need to load hundreds of kilobytes of JavaScript.
+Web Components aren't just another framework, they're a standardised way to build components that work across browsers and devices, without the need to load a large JavaScript library.

-### What about React/Vue/[JavaScript library of the week] components?
+### What about React/Vue/Angular/Svelte components?

 Yup.

 ### What’s the difference between a Design System and a Component Library?

 A successful design system is way more than a website showing a few components, even if components often play an important part.
 A good design system is a constantly evolving set of shared practices, covering a wide range of topics including: colour palettes, typography, processes, accessibility, tooling and 'tone of voice'.
 Design systems also require a human element: without people using and contributing to the system, it will fail.
-The components themselves should be supported by guidance on exactly _how_, _when_, and when _not_ to use a component.
+The components themselves should be supported by guidance on how, when, and when not to use a component.

 ### Are components just for websites?

-Absolutely not: component-based User-Interface design was around way before websites existed; the examples on this website are collected from the web because it's the easiest place to find public design systems.
-However, with the power of technologies such as [React Native](https://facebook.github.io/react-native/) and [Electron](https://electronjs.org/), components can be cross-platform with exactly the same code being used on a website, a mobile app or a desktop app.
+Absolutely not: component-based User-Interface design was around long before websites existed; the examples on this website have collected from the web because it's the easiest place to find public design systems.
+There also exist design systems designed primarily for mobile or desktop applications, although by utilising frameworks such as [React Native](https://facebook.github.io/react-native/) and [Electron](https://electronjs.org/), components can be cross-platform with the same components used on a website, a mobile app or a desktop app.

 ### How do I go about making a design system?